textileio/photos/PRIVACY.md

 # Changelog

 09.12.18: Clarified the introduction, specifically what information is passing through IPFS and where it may be hosted.
 Clarified the collection of crash and bug reporting.
 Clarified the future opt-in for backup services.
+Minor typo fixes.